thoeni/hugo-website/site/content/post/dotgo-2019.md

 {{< figure src="../../images/dotGo-2019/theatre.jpg" class="medium" >}}

 I really like the dotGo format of a **single track conference**, with "ted-like" talks and quite **long breaks** to allow people to socialise without having to keep an eye on the watch not to miss the next talk.
-In addition to this, the organisers kindly encouraged the audience **not to use any laptop - and ideally any phone -** and just enjoy the talks.
-Having long breaks between the talk sessions it is definitely easy to do as everyone has time to catch up with their digital alter-ego during the break, and enjoy the conference and the talks the rest of the time.
+In addition to this, the organisers kindly encouraged the audience **not to use any laptop - and ideally any phone -** and just enjoy the talks: this is made easier by long breaks between the talk sessions, as everyone has time to catch up with their digital alter-ego during the break, and enjoy the conference and the talks the rest of the time.

 Another interesting aspect of the conference is that the attendees will only know which speakers will take part to the event, but nothing about their talks.